Cancer Health and Wellness Coach (Cancer Coach) Training Program

 Dr. Doris Howell

-Empower Lives with Expert Cancer Coaching
+Empower Lives with

-The Cancer Health and Wellness Coach (Cancer Coaching) Training Program is comprised of 92 hours of interactive learning modules (18 hours of self-directed asynchronous sessions and 9 full day instructor-led online classes).
+The Cancer Health and Wellness Coach (Cancer Coaching) Training Program is comprised of 82 hours of interactive learning modules (18 hours of self-directed asynchronous sessions and 9 full day instructor-led online classes).
 This interactive, competency-based program incorporates experiential learning through live simulation sessions with patient actors, providing real-world practice to enhance decision-making, communication, and problem-solving skills

 Healthville Advantage